mahi0331/AMRIT-YATRA/README.md

-# AMRIT-YATRA
+# 💧 Amrit Yatra

-is a web-based application designed to facilitate user interaction with local governance regarding water status, complaints, and emergencies.
+**Amrit Yatra** is a web-based application designed to facilitate user interaction with local governance regarding water supply status, complaints, and emergencies.
 The platform provides dashboards for both users and government officials, allowing for efficient complaint tracking, emergency reporting, and status monitoring.

+---

-Features
+## 🚀 Features

-User and government login portals
+- 🔐 User and government login portals

-Submission and tracking of complaints
+- 📩 Submission and tracking of complaints

-Emergency reporting functionality
+- 🚨 Emergency reporting functionality

-Dashboards for users and officials
+- 📊 Dashboards for users and officials

-Water status updates
+- 💧 Water status updates

-Complaint management and viewing
+- 📂 Complaint management and viewing

+---

-Directory Structure
+## 🗂️ Directory Structure
-text

 ├── README.md
 ├── about.html
 ├── app.py